-This course is intended to educate and equip pediatric care providers to identify potential victims of child trafficking in the clinical setting and provide appropriate, timely, safe intervention using principles of both Trauma-Informed and Culturally Responsive Care.
+1.0 NAPNAP Contact Hour.
+This continuing education activity is offered at a reduced rate to NAPNAP Members.
+This continuing education activity rate is $10 for NAPNAP Members.
+For non-members, this continuing education activity rate is $20.
+3-PARRT (Providers Assessing Risk and Responding to Trafficking) - This course is intended to educate and equip pediatric care providers to identify potential victims of child trafficking in the clinical setting and provide appropriate, timely, safe intervention using principles of both Trauma-Informed and Culturally Responsive Care.

 IMPORTANT: You must be logged in using your NAPNAP Username and Password to be recognized as a Member of NAPNAP.
-If you are a current member of NAPNAP, and you are being asked to purchase this activity, please contact the NAPNAP National Office at (877) 662-7627 to request assistance prior to entering any payment information.
+If you are a current member of NAPNAP, and you are being asked to purchase this activity at the non member rate, please contact the NAPNAP National Office at (877) 662-7627 to request assistance prior to entering any payment information.

 Participants are forbidden to reproduce, republish, redistribute, or resell this course in any other form.
 For copyright-related questions, please email your question to: email@example.com.

 Copyright © 2018 by the National Association of Pediatric Nurse Practitioners.

 This continuing education activity is administered by the National Association of Pediatric Nurse Practitioners as an agency providing continuing education credit. individuals who complete this program and earn a 70% or higher score on the post tests will be awarded 1.0 National Association of Pediatric Nurse Practitioners contact hours.